Truroer/locations-api/README.md

-# locations-api
+## Getting started

 API for uploading a JSON files with locations and retrieving uploaded data

-to run on yout localhost:3000:
+to run on your localhost:3000:

 clone the repo